Azure/open-service-broker-azure/docs/quickstart-minikube.md

        --set apiserver.storage.etcd.persistence.enabled=true
     ```

     Note: the command above enables persistence for the embedded etcd used by Service Catalog.
-This is desirable for evaluation in the event that parts of Service Catalog are restarted.
-For production use, we recommend a dedicated etcd cluster with appropriate storage.
+Using this flag will create a persistent volume for the etcd instance to use.
+Enabling the persistent volume is recommended for evaluation of Service Catalog because it allows you to restart Service Catalog without data loss.
+For production use, we recommend a dedicated etcd cluster with appropriate persistent storage and backup.

 1. Check the status of Service Catalog:
     Run the following command and checking that every pod is in the `Running` state.